-Verizon’s Innovative Learning Schools program aims to bring equity to schools where most families cannot afford educational technology.
-The initiative provides every student in the school a tablet equipped with wireless service and pre-loaded with digital learning apps (including, at some schools, ST Math).
-The students take the tablets home, giving them 24/7/365 access to learning resources.
+Verizon Innovative Learning provides free technology, free internet access, and hands-on learning experiences to help give under-resourced students the education they deserve.
+The initiative provides every student in the school a device equipped with wireless service and pre-loaded with digital learning apps (including, at some schools, ST Math).
+The students take the devices home, giving them 24/7/365 access to learning resources.

 MJ: In education, we start with the end in mind.
 For Verizon, our end game is the kids.
 We are partnering with school districts around the country, implementing tools, access and opportunities for these young people and there are three things we hope will happen:

 First, we want to level the playing field.
-Underserved schools on the outskirts of Chicago should have the same benefits, access and opportunities as schools in upper class communities of New Jersey.
-With Verizon Innovative Schools, every student has a device, with that device comes access, and every teacher gets trained.
+Under-resources schools on the outskirts of Chicago should have the same benefits, access and opportunities as schools in upper class communities of New Jersey.
+With Verizon Innovative Learning schools, every student has a device, with that device comes access, and every teacher gets trained.
 That’s equity.

 Secondly, to move forward we need young people to see themselves as creators and innovators, not just consumers.
 As a result we will have future customers, future business leaders, and future employees.